-For more details see the Push Notifications for Magento 2 extension page.
+For more details see how the Push Notifications for Magento 2 extension works.

 With Magento 2 Push Notifications, get higher conversion rates and, thus, increase profits by reinforcing contacts with your target customers.
 Send attractive push notifications to trigger repeat purchases and maintain customers' loyalty.